Boogie Nights

 Boogie Nights is a 1997 American comedy-drama film written, directed, and co-produced by Paul Thomas Anderson.
-It is set in Los Angeles' San Fernando Valley and focuses on a young nightclub dishwasher who becomes a popular star of pornographic films, chronicling his rise in the Golden Age of Porn of the 1970s through his fall during the excesses of the 1980s.
+It is set in Los Angeles' San Fernando Valley and concerns a young nightclub dishwasher who becomes a popular star of pornographic films, chronicling his rise in the Golden Age of Porn of the 1970s through his fall during the excesses of the 1980s.
 The film is an expansion of Anderson's mockumentary short film The Dirk Diggler Story (1988), and stars Mark Wahlberg, Julianne Moore, Burt Reynolds, Don Cheadle, John C. Reilly, William H. Macy, Philip Seymour Hoffman, Nicole Ari Parker, and Heather Graham.

-Boogie Nights premiered at the Toronto International Film Festival on September 11, 1997, and was theatrically released by New Line Cinema on October 10, 1997, garnering critical acclaim.
+Boogie Nights premiered at the Toronto International Film Festival on September 11, 1997, and was theatrically released by New Line Cinema on October 10, 1997, garnering critical acclaim and grossing $43.1 million against a $15 million budget.
 It was nominated for three Academy Awards, including Best Original Screenplay for Anderson, Best Supporting Actress for Moore, and Best Supporting Actor for Reynolds.
 The film's soundtrack also received acclaim.
-It has since been considered one of Anderson's best works, one of the greatest films of the 1990s, and one of the best films of all time by Variety.
+It has since been considered one of Anderson's best works, and one of the best films of all time by Variety.

 Plot

 In 1977, high-school dropout Eddie Adams lives in Torrance, California with his parents.
-His mother is an alcoholic and emotionally and physically abusive.
-Eddie works at a Reseda nightclub owned by Maurice Rodriguez, where he meets porn filmmaker Jack Horner.
-Interested in bringing Eddie into the industry, Jack auditions the latter by watching him be fellated by "Rollergirl", a porn starlet who wears roller skates.
+His mother is an alcoholic who is emotionally and physically abusive.
+Eddie works as a dishwasher at a Reseda nightclub owned by Maurice Rodriguez, where he meets porn filmmaker Jack Horner.
+Interested in bringing Eddie into the industry, Jack auditions the latter by watching him have sex with "Rollergirl", a porn starlet who wears roller skates.

 After a fight with his mother, Eddie moves into Jack's San Fernando Valley home.
 Eddie gives himself the screen name "Dirk Diggler" and becomes a star due to his good looks, youthful charisma, and abnormally large penis.
 His success allows him to buy a new house, an extensive wardrobe, and a "competition orange" 1977 Chevrolet Corvette.
 With his friend and co-star Reed Rothchild, Dirk pitches a series of successful action-themed porn films.
 He works and socializes with others from the porn industry, and they live carefree lifestyles in the late 1970s disco era.

-While attending a New Year's Eve party at Horner's house, assistant director Little Bill Thompson discovers his adulterous wife having sex with another man.
-Bill, tired of being repeatedly cheated on, shoots the pair dead and then commits suicide.
+Dirk tries cocaine for the first time on New Year's Eve 1979, while assistant director "Little" Bill Thompson discovers his adulterous wife having sex with another man.
+Tired of being cheated on repeatedly, Bill retrieves a gun from his car and murders the pair and then commits suicide by turning the gun on himself.

-Dirk and Reed soon begin using cocaine on a regular basis.
+In early 1983, Dirk and Reed soon begin using cocaine on a regular basis.
 Due to his drug use, Dirk finds it increasingly difficult to achieve an erection and falls into violent mood swings.
 Dirk becomes irritated with Johnny Doe, a rival leading man recruited by Jack, who he worries will replace him.
-In 1983, after arguing with Jack, Dirk is fired and takes off with Reed to start a music career along with Scotty, a boom operator who is in love with Dirk.
+After a tense argument with Jack, Dirk is fired and takes off with Reed to start a music career along with Scotty, a boom operator who is in love with Dirk.